 Coach: David Martin (University of London Women’s BC)

 This was, of course, the crew which would go on to race three weeks later at the senior World Championships.
 In fifth place at 1,500m gone, they pushed on to seize fourth place, finishing only 1.11 seconds behind bronze.
-Geoffrey Page described their performance as “a big disappointment”, which is complimentary in a way.
+David Martin feels the fact that they’d had to race at the Holland Beker regatta just three weeks earlier had got in the way of their preparation for the Nations Cup.
+“It was more than disappointing.
+We were beaten by crews we had hammered a short time before,” he says.

 Coxless pair (6th out of 7)